Alessandra Ambrosio Stretches Out In Tiny Blue Bikini By The Ocean

 The Brazilian bombshell stretched out in a tiny blue bikini that left little to the imagination.
 She positioned her legs in a way that drew attention to her lean muscles, and arched her back slightly to make the shot even steamier.
 Her arms reached up above her head in the snap as her face was turned up to the sun, enjoying the rays on her bronzed skin.
 No one besides Alessandra was visible in the snap, suggesting that she may have had that particular slice of tropical paradise to herself, momentarily at least.

-Alessandra looked stunning in the snap, and her followers seemed to agree.
+Alessandra looked stunning in the photo, and her followers seemed to agree.
 The post received over 26,900 likes within just 50 minutes.

 Many of her fans took to the comments section to share their thoughts on the sizzling snap.